Action Resolution

 Resolution Measures/Levels

-• Disastrous: (Critical Failure Outcome) On a failed result, it is the worst possible outcome.
-The target takes full damage on a save, stumbles and may fall, or has some other calamitous result – GM Narration can expound on this.
+• Disastrous: (Critically Failed Outcome) On a failed result, it is the worst possible outcome.
+The target takes full damage on a save, stumbles and may fall, or has some other calamitous outcome – A Feeble expression or GM Narration can expound on this.

 • Dire: (Considerably Failed Outcome) The check was roughly 20% or more less than what was needed (5 or more on D20) for failure.
 Base damage and/or effects are maximum and/or GM Narration can expound on this.